saikotek/docs/pages/web_cloud/web_hosting/ssh_using_putty_on_windows/guide.en-gb.md

 Click on `Open`{.action}.

-At the first connection, the "**PuTTY** Security Alert" will appear, warning you about possible risks.
+At the first connection, the "PuTTY Security Alert" will appear, warning you about possible risks.
 This is usually not a concern, as long as you are connecting to a trusted host (such as a web hosting plan's FTP storage).
 Click `Accept`{.action} to proceed.
 If you select `Connect Once`{.action}, the web hosting's fingerprint will not be saved to the cache and the alert window will show up at the next connection.
 You can find further details in our [SSH introduction](/pages/bare_metal_cloud/dedicated_servers/ssh_introduction).

-The command line window (**PuTTY** terminal) will open and prompt you to enter the login password.
+The command line window (PuTTY terminal) will open and prompt you to enter the login password.

 Enter the password you have [assigned to this user](/pages/web/hosting/ftp_connection).
-Note that **a password prompt will not display your keyboard inputs** in a **PuTTY** terminal.
+Note that **a password prompt will not display your keyboard inputs** in a PuTTY terminal.
 Example output:

 ```console
 Using username "yourlogin".